 “Employers have stopped training, that’s the big thing.
 They want people who already have the skills and already have the experience and no one wants to give them the experience.”

-Teachers, who’ve already sacrificed pay and benefits to anti-union legislation, have expressed mixed reactions to the push for them to get master’s degrees at Blackhawk Technical College so they can make their classes more attuned to business needs.
+Teachers, who’ve already sacrificed pay and benefits to anti-union legislation, have expressed mixed reactions to the push for them to get increased training at Blackhawk Technical College so they can make their classes more attuned to business needs.
 (Their tuition is covered, but they must pay for books and fees.)